teaching mental health in schools

 ✅ Students learn to empathize with other people.
 When they understand emotions and feelings, they get better at labelling them and understanding how someone else might be feeling

 ✅ Students become aware of severe mental health illnesses that affect many people, such as bipolar disorder and schizophrenia.
-They are 100% likely to come across people affected by these illnesses in their lifetime, so it makes sense for it to be taught in schools.
+They are 100% likely to come across people affected by these illnesses at some point in their lifetime, so it is helpful for them to have been taught about them in school.

 ✅ Teaching mental health in schools normalizes it.
 Mental health has been stigmatized for a long time, and in some cases – it still is.
 Teaching mental health in schools teaches students:

-Mental health can be complicated.
+Mental health is complicated topic with many layers and variables.
 Overall, I deeply believe that mental health should absolutely be taught in schools.
 But here are some reasons how the mental health education is backfiring – and below, some solutions of things to do about it.

 When students learn about stress and anxiety, they may sometimes begin to overidentify with it, and use it as a reason to not persevere through challenges, or hold themselves accountable for their choices.